olivierfriard/boris_mpv/README.rst

 This repository contains the code for a future version of BORIS that will be based on the **MPV video player**.
-This work has begin in January 2021.
+This work has began in January 2021.

 For now please refer to https://github.com/olivierfriard/BORIS